NativeJS/jslib-V8Engine/README.md

 compile the libraries so that users may inspect the options used as well as re-compile the libraries if they see it necessary.

-As dynamic library files can be acquired via other means on each platform (yum, brew, not supported on IOS and Adnroid).
-This project for now will focus only delivering static library files.

 Branches & Tags
 ---------------
 This project will be tagged according to the V8 version that was compiled.